 Elkhorn Coral Facts

 - This highly distinctive invertebrate most frequently goes by the descriptive common name of Elkhorn Coral due to its unique appearance.
-Somewhat surprisingly, perhaps, this marvel of Nature does not currently have another broadly accepted general title.
+Somewhat surprisingly, perhaps, this marvel of Nature and evolution does not currently have another broadly accepted general title.

 Related Articles